k8gb-io/k8gb/self-assessment.md

 ## Secure development practices

-k8gb strives to implement the highest standard of secure development best practices, as noted below.
+k8gb is committed to maintaining a secure software development lifecycle (SDLC) by implementing robust practices and automation.
+Below are the key measures in place to ensure the security and integrity of the project.

-### Deployment pipeline
+### Development pipeline

 In order to secure the SDLC from development to deployment, the following measures are in place.
 Please consult the roadmap for information about how this list is growing.

-- Branch protection on the default (`main`) branch:
+- Branch protection on the default (`master`) branch:
   - Require signed commits
   - Require a pull request before merging
     - Require approvals: 1